Are you deciding between Composite Veneers vs Porcelain Veneers?

 The procedure of getting porcelain veneers requires more dental visits.

-Firstly, patients sit down with our cosmetic dentist to discuss a tailored treatment plan.
+Firstly, patients sit with our cosmetic dentist to discuss a tailored treatment plan.

-Thirdly, an impression mould is taken of your newly reshaped teeth and then sent to a dental laboratory.
+Thirdly, an impression mould is taken of your newly reshaped teeth and sent to a dental laboratory.
 During this time, your dentist will provide temporary veneers to wear in the meantime.
 A dental technician ceramist in a dental laboratory will digitally design and fabricates your veneers based on the impression.
 This process ensures precise fit and appearance.
-The shade is approved at this stage by the patient alongside the dentist and afterwards completed by the technician.
-Amazing Smiles use a Gold Coast Dental Lab, drastically reducing turnaround times and delivering excellent results.
+The shade is approved at this stage by the patient alongside the dentist and completed by the technician afterwards.
+Amazing Smiles uses a local Gold Coast Dental Lab, drastically reducing turnaround times and delivering excellent results rather than offshore dental labs.

 Finally, patients return for another appointment to fit their new permanent veneers.
 After your temporary veneers are removed and replaced with porcelain veneers, your cosmetic dentist will cement them with a special bonding agent.